itsmenayrb/sitandzip-final-mis/README.md

 # sitandzip-final-mis
-Project requirement for MIS subject 2019
+Project requirement for MIS 2019